Survivor: Heroes vs. Villains: Season summary

 With five Heroes and five Villains remaining, the tribes merged into Yin Yang.
 Russell crafted a story to explain the fate of the immunity idols, suggesting Parvati had played one against his.
 The Heroes took Russell's word, though Sandra, through Rupert, tried to warn them of Russell's duplicity.
 With Danielle winning the first individual immunity, Russell gave Parvati his idol prior to Tribal Council, believing the Heroes would target her.
-The Heroes became concerned on Russell's story, and changed their vote to target Jerri, believing her unlikely to possess an idol.
-At the vote, Parvati played both idols for both Jerri and Sandra, negating the Heroes' votes and eliminating J.T.
+The Heroes became concerned about Russell's story, however, and changed their vote to target Jerri, believing her unlikely to possess an idol.
+At the vote, Parvati played her two idols for Jerri and Sandra, negating the Heroes' votes and eliminating J.T.
 Despite attempts to align with the Villains' majority, Heroes were consistently eliminated.
-However, after Russell realized that Parvati and Danielle's true loyalty was to each other, Russell betrayed Danielle, working with the remaining Heroes Colby and Rupert to vote her out.
-After this, the final Heroes were eliminated, leaving Sandra, Russell, Parvati, and Jerri as the final four.
+However, after Russell realized that Parvati and Danielle's true loyalty was to each other, he betrayed Danielle and worked with remaining Heroes Colby and Rupert to vote her out.
+After that the final Heroes were eliminated, leaving Sandra, Russell, Parvati, and Jerri as the final four.

-Russell, having won final immunity, felt he would have a better chance in the final tribal council against Sandra, who he felt did little in the game, over Jerri, who was the final player voted out.
+Russell, having won final immunity, felt he would have a better chance in the final tribal council against Sandra, who he believed did little in the game, than Jerri, who was the final player voted out.
 At the Final Tribal Council, Russell was lambasted for his poor social game, jury management, and open backstabbing.
-Parvati and Sandra both tried to sway the jury in their favor, with Parvati highlighting her social and physical game, as well as her idol play that changed the course of the season.
+Parvati and Sandra both tried to sway the jury in their favor, with Parvati highlighting her social and physical game as well as her idol play that changed the course of the season.
 However, Parvati was also lambasted for being extremely close with Russell throughout the entire game.
 Sandra argued the opposite, saying even though she was weak in challenges, she always interacted with both sides and still was involved in strategy.
-She also highlighted her loyalty to allies Courtney, Tyson, and Rob, and campaigned for Russell's removal since day one.
-Parvati received jury votes from all the villains except Courtney, and Sandra received all the Heroes' votes plus Courtney's, making Sandra the first two-time winner in Survivor history.
+She also highlighted her loyalty to allies Courtney, Tyson, and Rob, and had campaigned for Russell's removal since day one.
+Parvati received jury votes from all the villains except Courtney, but Sandra received all the Heroes' votes plus Courtney's, making Sandra the first two-time winner in Survivor history.